ANEC I: Survivors

-The 1924 ANEC II G-EBJO is owned and operated by The Shuttleworth Collection in the UK and remains airworthy as of 2017.
+The 1924 ANEC II G-EBJO is owned and operated by The Shuttleworth Collection in the UK and is maintained to an airworthy condition.
 It underwent restoration to post-Lympne configuration, being completed in 2004, with a single seat, revised undercarriage and fitted with an ABC Scorpion II 30 HP engine.
-It can be seen flown at home airshows in calm weather during the summer months, as well as on static display as part of the Collection.
+It can be seen flown at Shuttleworth airshows in the summer months, as well as on static display as part of the Collection all year round.